 With roughly 50 fraternities and sororities, the 24,000 undergrads boast busy social calendars.
 Football season gets especially festive.
 Parking lots become a sea of yellow and black as fans turn out for tailgating at Kinnick Stadium during Hawkeye home games.
-By popular demand from those who can’t get enough of playing flip cup or eating Chuck Ford’s turkey legs, the university recently added extra tailgating time in university-owned lots following the end of daytime games.
+By popular demand from those who can’t get enough of playing flip cup or eating Chuck Ford’s turkey legs, the university even has extra tailgating time.

 Old Miss raises the art of tailgating to a whole new level.
 The Grove—a 10-acre area in the center of campus lined with elm, magnolia, and oak trees—serves as the picturesque setting for a sea of tents (no cars allowed) under which dressed up fans eat off china and drink bourbon.
 Equally important to many students is the school’s active Greek system, which more than a third of undergrads choose to join.

 While we’re on the topic: Nationally, about 8.7 percent of male undergrads join a fraternity.
 But at this Midwestern liberal arts college, a whopping 78 percent pledge.
 Not to be outdone, about two-thirds of women belong to sororities.
 And who needs a powerhouse football team?
 The annual game between the DePauw Tigers and Division III counterpart Wabash College for a 300-lb. prize known as the Monon Bell creates a charge in the air both on campus and at the telecast parties alumni gather at throughout the United States.